Veermove/PPEA-Contest-ZPI/README.md

 This is due to fact when `db service` is starting it is creating database with name from `POSTGRES_DB` variable and user with name from `POSTGRES_USER` variable and password from `POSTGRES_PASSWORD` variable.
 And it does not read it from .env file.

+* Make sure that `frontend` will be resolved to your localhost address by the operating system

 Run the following command in the root directory of the project:
 ```bash
 $ docker compose up -d